You Have 0 Friends: Plot

 Meanwhile, Stan now has 845,323 friends (almost all of whom he hardly knows or does not know) on his account and has finally decided to delete it, only to find that Facebook refuses to allow him to.
-Instead of deleting his account, Stan is forcibly transported by the software into the virtual world of Facebook, where he meets "profiles" of everyone he knows who communicate in Facebook lingo, and is forced to engage in Facebook activities such as Yahtzee.
-Unexpectedly winning on the first roll, Stan escapes and finds his way to Kyle's Farm Town farm, blaming Kyle for getting him "sucked into Facebook" in the first place.
-Stan orders Kyle to check out his profile status and Kyle finds out that Stan is supposedly hosting a party elsewhere in Facebook at Café World.
+Instead of deleting his account, Stan is forcibly transported by the software into the virtual world of Facebook, where he meets "profiles" of everyone he knows who communicate in Facebook lingo and is forced to engage in Facebook activities such as Yahtzee.
+Unexpectedly winning on the first roll with a Yahtzee, deleting his opponent in the process, Stan escapes and finds his way to Kyle's Farm Town farm, blaming Kyle for getting him "sucked into Facebook" in the first place.
+Stan orders Kyle to check out his profile status, and Kyle finds out that Stan is supposedly hosting a party elsewhere in Facebook at Café World.
 Kyle makes it to Stan's party, only to find that Isiah has refused to be his friend because of Kip.
 Desperate to retain some friends, Kyle finally deletes Kip, leaving him with no friends.
 Kip, too, is disheartened to find his friend has abandoned him.

 At the party, Stan encounters his online profile, which has the form of a huge monstrous version of himself.
-It challenges him to a game of Yahtzee and Stan wins, again on the first roll, causing the profile to be finally deleted.
+It challenges him to a game of Yahtzee and Stan wins, again on the first roll with a Yahtzee, causing the profile to be finally deleted.
 The victory returns Stan to the real world once more.
 He now has no Facebook friends, and Randy, upon realizing that Stan is no longer his friend, asks Stan why he deleted him.
-Stan explains what just happened to him and that he has "sent all his friends somewhere else".
-Back at Kip's house, Kip is still depressed about Kyle deleting him as a friend, but is then overjoyed when all 845,323 friends Stan had prior to deletion are suddenly transferred to his account as friends.
+Stan explains what just happened to him and that he has "sent all his friends somewhere else."
+Back at Kip's house, Kip is still depressed about Kyle deleting him as a friend but is then overjoyed when all 845,323 friends Stan had prior to deletion are suddenly transferred to his account as friends.

 Production and cultural references

 "You Have 0 Friends" was written and directed by co-series co-creator Trey Parker.
 He came up with the episode after signing up for Facebook and actually being sucked into it until people were angry that he did not respond to anyone on Facebook.
 He came up with the idea of doing something similar to Tron.

-The episode prominently features multiple aspects Facebook, including its games Farmville, Café World and a digital version of the Milton Bradley game Yahtzee.
+The episode prominently features multiple aspects of Facebook, including its games Farmville, Café World and a digital version of the Milton Bradley game Yahtzee.
 Also, many aspects of the virtual Facebook world Stan gets sucked into in the episode parody the film Tron.
 Stan's Facebook account is based on the Master Control Program.
 Cartman's podcast, Mad Friends, is a parody of a segment from the financial show Mad Money hosted by Jim Cramer on CNBC.